-1.6 Feedback and Suggestions
+1.8 Feedback and Suggestions

 Feedback and suggestions on the website Governance framework guidelines are welcome.
-We will try to include as many suggestions/feedback as possible in the future versions.
-It will help in enhancing/refining the guidelines further thus making them more comprehensive and relevant.
+Any suggestion/feedback will help in enhancing/refining the guidelines further thus making this document more comprehensive and relevant.

-Feedback, suggestions, clarifications and queries on this document may be sent to neaf@ega.gov.bh.
+Feedback, suggestions, clarifications and queries on this document may be sent to qa@iga.gov.bh .

-1.7 Website Governance Structure
+1.9 Website Governance Structure